zawkindev/standards/text/0000-a-community.md

 # Detailed design

-We, a standing current committees of Uzbek Open Source decided that a community should have at least 50 members, 10 active members and 2 moderators (including owner) if it is a chat based community.
+We, a standing current committees of Uzbek Open Source, suggest that a chat-based community should have around 50 members, approximately 10 active members and about 2 moderators (including owner).
 It is suggested to have a GitHub organization if the joining community is about:

 - a programming language
 - a techgnology that is a domain to many others